adobe/xdm/extensions/adobe/experience/offer-management/filter-expression/filter-expression.example.md

 ```
 select o from modelInstances("https://ns.adobe.com/experience/offer-management/offer") where
-  all (["uri:com:example:tag-1001", "uri:com:example:tag-1002"] ->
+  ( all t from ["uri:com:example:tag-1001", "uri:com:example:tag-1002"] where
-    _ in o.xdm:tags
+    t in o.xdm:tags )
-  )
   and o.status = "approved"
 ```

 Example 2.5
 ---
-All offers that have (at least) all of the tags ["uri:com:example:tag-1001", "uri:com:example:tag-1002"] and at least one representation for offer placement "uri:com:example:placement-1001" and have the status 'approved'.
+All offers that have all of the tags ["uri:com:example:tag-1001", "uri:com:example:tag-1002"] - they could have additional ones - and at least one representation for offer placement "uri:com:example:placement-1001" and have the status 'approved'.
 This is a combination of Example 2.4 and 1.1.

 ```
 select o from modelInstances("https://ns.adobe.com/experience/offer-management/offer") where
-  all (["uri:com:example:tag-1001", "uri:com:example:tag-1002"] ->
+  ( all _ from ["uri:com:example:tag-1001", "uri:com:example:tag-1002"] where
     _ in o.xdm:tags
   )
-  and some (o.xdm:representations ->
+  and ( some _ from o.xdm:representations where
     _.xdm:placement = "uri:com:example:placement-1001"
   )
   and o.status = "approved"
 ```

-Note that the scope of the two `_` references is limited to the predicate of the quantifier, but the scope of the variable `o` is ranging across the two quantifiers.
+Note that the scope of the two `_` variables is limited to the predicate of the quantifier where they were decrared, but the scope of the variable `o` is ranging across the two quantifiers.
+To improve readability, it is encouraged to use different variable names.

 Example 2.6
 ---